MileHacker Logo

 Extended Adventures

-• Week 1: Follow the comprehensive one-week itinerary, with more leisure time.
+• The FIRST week: Follow the comprehensive one-week itinerary, with more leisure time.

 • Week TWO: Relocate to Val d'Orcia (Pienza, Montepulciano) for well-known landscapes and wineries.